lvan-ni/lvan-ni/README.md

 ### Hi there 👋

 🔭 I’m currently working on a portfolio website for a friend of mine as well as organsing and fixing some previous projects.
-It's been super fun to explore how to use animation to create useful and fun moments with Framer Motion.

 😁 Feel free to follow my progress on [my portfolio](https://www.lvanni.org) and reach out.